IBM-Bluemix-Docs/StreamingAnalytics/r_vcap_services.md

 {:shortdesc}

 The {{site.data.keyword.streaminganalyticsshort}} service follows the typical {{site.data.keyword.Bluemix_short}} service behavior and interaction.
-When a {{site.data.keyword.streaminganalyticsshort}} service instance is provisioned and bound to a {{site.data.keyword.Bluemix_short}} application, the service instance VCAP information is available to the Bluemix application environment via the VCAP_SERVICES environment variable.
-When a {{site.data.keyword.streaminganalyticsshort}} service instance is provisioned without specifying a {{site.data.keyword.Bluemix_short}} application to bind to, service credentials are automatically created. {{site.data.keyword.streaminganalyticsshort}} service credentials can be accessed from the service dashboard.
+When a {{site.data.keyword.streaminganalyticsshort}} service instance is provisioned and bound to an application in {{site.data.keyword.Bluemix_notm}}, the service instance VCAP information is available to the Bluemix application environment via the VCAP_SERVICES environment variable.
+When a {{site.data.keyword.streaminganalyticsshort}} service instance is provisioned without specifying an application in {{site.data.keyword.Bluemix_notm}} to bind to, service credentials are automatically created. {{site.data.keyword.streaminganalyticsshort}} service credentials can be accessed from the service dashboard.

 The {{site.data.keyword.streaminganalyticsshort}} service credentials and VCAP_SERVICES environment variable includes information as presented in the following example: